 A groom-to-be pilot, daughter of Indian immigrants and figure skating champions are among DC air collision victims

-By Alaa Elassar, Zenebou Sylla, Samantha Waldenberg, Lauren Mascarenhas and Dalia Faheid, CNN
+By Alaa Elassar, Zenebou Sylla, Samantha Waldenberg, Lauren Mascarenhas, Dalia Faheid, Lex Harvey, Amanda Jackson, Taylor Galgano, Kia Fatahi and Teele Rebane, CNN

 The somber day will be remembered as the deadliest aviation disaster in the US since 2001.